sarsamurmu/zusty/pages/src/docs/general/customization-scss.md

 ## Prerequisite
 1\.
 NodeJS.
 If you don't have Node.js installed then [Install it First](https://nodejs.org/en/download/).
 2\.
 Basic knowledge about terminal.
 3\.
-A cup of coffee. &#x2615; <br>
+A cup of coffee. ☕ <br>

 ---

 ## Using Node Sass
-### Basic Setup
+### Basic setup
 First make a directory/folder, open terminal, navigate to it.

 Using Windows?
 Don't know how to navigate using terminal?
 Open your newly created folder.
-Hold Shift then do right click, Click 'Open Command Window Here'.
-Yo, You've done the Job.
-Keep Following....
+Hold shift then do right click, Click 'Open Command Window Here'.
+Yo, you've done the job.
+Keep following....

 Initialize a new npm package by typing this command and pressing enter.
 ```bash
 npm init -y
 ```
-p Then install necessary npm packages.
+Then install necessary npm packages.
 ```bash
 npm install zusty -D
 npm install node-sass -D